 - FDA takes steps to address epidemic of youth e-cigarette use, including a historic action against more than 1,300 retailers and 5 major manufacturers for their roles perpetuating youth access

 - Small Business Assistance for Tobacco Product Industry

 - Tips to Help Avoid "Vape" Battery Explosions

 - FDA's Deeming Regulations for E-Cigarettes, Cigars, and All Other Tobacco Products

 - Guidance: Premarket Tobacco Product Applications for Electronic Nicotine Delivery Systems (ENDS)

-- Draft Guidance: Interpretation of and Compliance Policy for Certain Label Requirement; Applicability of Certain Federal Food, Drug, and Cosmetic Act Requirements to Vape Shops
+- Guidance: Interpretation of and Compliance Policy for Certain Label Requirement; Applicability of Certain Federal Food, Drug, and Cosmetic Act Requirements to Vape Shops

 1. Cullen KA, Ambrose BK, Gentzke AS, Apelberg BJ, Jamal A, King BA.
 Notes from the Field: Increase in use of electronic cigarettes and any tobacco product among middle and high school students — United States, 2011–2018.
 MMWR Morbid Mortal Wkly Rep. 2018;67(45):1276–1277.